-NOTE 10- SEGMENT INFORMATION
+NOTE 10 - SEGMENT INFORMATION

-The Company operates primarily in two lines of business: (i) the wholesale water and wastewater business; and (ii) agricultural farming business.
-The Company provides wholesale water and wastewater services to customers using water rights owned by the Company, developing infrastructure to divert, treat and distribute that water and collect, treat and reuse wastewater.
+The Company operates primarily in two lines of business: (i) the wholesale water and wastewater business; and (ii) the agricultural farming business.
+The Company provides wholesale water and wastewater services to customers using water rights owned by the Company and develop infrastructure to divert, treat and distribute that water and collect, treat and reuse wastewater.
 The Company's agricultural business consists of the Company leasing its Arkansas Valley land and water to area farmers under cash leases or in certain cases crop share leases.
-Revenues from one customer of the wholesale water and wastewater business represent approximately 86% of the revenues from this segment.
-The Company's agricultural segment does not have any significant customer.
-The following table shows information by operating segment for the three months ended November 30, 2012:
+The following tables show information by operating segment for the three and six months ended February 28, 2013: